 Beta Thalassemia (BT) similarly disproportionately affects underserved populations in the US and LMIC, including India, where 10,000 babies are born each year with the disease.
 The incidence of symptomatic cases is estimated to be approximately 1 in 100,000 individuals in the general population.

 The disorder is particularly prevalent in the Mediterranean, Middle East, Africa, central Asia, the Indian subcontinent, and the Far East.
 Individuals in the US whose families are from these regions have a greater risk of carrying the genetic mutations that cause beta thalassemia.
-The effects of thalassemia on physical health can lead to physical deformity, growth retardation, and delayed puberty, which contributes to poor self-image for the patient.
+The effects of thalassemia disease on physical health can lead to physical deformity, growth retardation, and delayed puberty, which contributes to poor self-image for the patient.
 Accordingly, children with chronic physical illnesses such as thalassemia are prone to emotional and behavioral problems.

-The chronicity and complications of thalassemia not only affect the QoL of patients but also hamper the entire family.
+The chronicity and complications of thalassemia disease not only affect the QoL of patients but also hamper the entire family.
 Children with thalassemia in the pre-school and latency age groups are usually anxious and excessively dependent on their parents.
-At present, the complete and only treatment available for thalassemia major is bone marrow transplantation, which few patients in underserved communities can afford.
+At present, the complete and only treatment available for thalassemia disease major is bone marrow transplantation, which few patients in underserved communities can afford.